SubhaDip003/Certified_Ethical_Hacker_v13/Module 02: Footprinting and Reconnaissance /README.md

 ## 🗺️Footprinting through SHODAN Search Engine
 🔗 Source: [https://www.shodan.io]

+Shodan is a search engine that enables attackers to perform footprinting at various levels.
+It is used to detect devices and networks with vulnerabilities.
+A search in Shodan for VoIP and VPN footprinting can deliver various results, which will help gather VPN- and VoIP-related information.

 ## Others Techniques for Footprinting through Search Engines
 Gathering information using **Google Advanced Search**, **Advanced Image Search**, and **Reverse Image Search**.